Dr-Joe-Roberts/olfactometeR/README.md

 ## Usage

-There are two primary functions that facilitate data acquisition from four-arm olfactometer experiments where there is only *one* treatment arm.
+Currently there are two primary functions that facilitate data acquisition from four-arm olfactometer experiments where there is only **one** treatment arm.
+Further olfactometer designs and functions are in development.
+The two functions available are:

-Data acquisition can be executed with: `record_data()`.
-The user will then be prompted in the console to enter the following details:
+  - `record_data()` for data acquisition
+  - `results_table()` for viewing a summary results table in the console and exporting results as a .xlsx file

+Executing the `record_data()` function will prompt the user to input the following information:

   - User initials
   - Year